backstage/backstage/docs/tutorials/react-router-stable-migration.md

 => Found "react-router@6.3.0"
 ```

-If you see multiple entries, and especially `=> Found "react-router@6.0.0-beta.0"`, then your dependencies have not yet been fully migrate to support React Router v6 stable.
+If you see multiple entries, and especially `=> Found "react-router@6.0.0-beta.0"`, then your dependencies have not yet been fully migrated to support React Router v6 stable.
 Double check the steps above, using the information that the Yarn `why` command logged.
 Repeat the same process for `yarn why react-router-dom`.

-If you end up being stuck not being able to move your entire project your entire project to stable versions cleanly, then you can use Yarn `"resolutions"` overrides in your root `package.json`.
+If you end up being stuck not being able to move your entire project to stable versions cleanly, then you can use Yarn `"resolutions"` overrides in your root `package.json`.
 Try to avoid this option as it may lead to hidden breakages at runtime, and verify any plugins that needed the override.
 A better option is likely to hold off migrating for a while until plugins have had time to be updated.

 ### Step 5 - Breaking Changes

 For a new app created with `npx @backstage/create-app`, the above steps are all you need to do.
-That may not be where you are at though, having created many internal plugins and customizations.
-Review the breaking changes in the [React Router changelog](https://reactrouter.com/docs/en/v6/upgrading/reach#breaking-updates) and validate all parts of your app.
+If you have created internal plugins and customizations then be sure to review the breaking changes in the [React Router changelog](https://reactrouter.com/docs/en/v6/upgrading/reach#breaking-updates) and validate all parts of your app.
 We've summarized the most important breaking changes below.

 ## Breaking Changes

 See [changelog](https://reactrouter.com/docs/en/v6/upgrading/reach#breaking-updates) for a full list of breaking changes.
-Below we highlight a couple of most important ones.
+Below we highlight a couple of the most important ones.

 ### Route paths